-- (1) During the stay safe period, a person who ordinarily resides in Victoria, other than in the Restricted Area, may leave the premises where they ordinarily reside for any reason subject to subclause (2). - (2) When leaving their premises, a person: - (a) must comply with the restrictions on gatherings in clause 7; and - (b) must comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (No 13); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (No 13) in accordance with any requirements set out in those directions; and
+- (1) During the stay safe period, a person who ordinarily resides in Victoria, other than in the Restricted Area, may leave the premises where they ordinarily reside for any reason subject to subclause (2). - (2) When leaving their premises, a person: - (a) must comply with the restrictions on gatherings in clause 7; and - (b) must comply with the Directions currently in force, including (without limitation) by: - (i) not engaging in an activity that is prohibited under the Restricted Activity Directions (No. 14); and - (ii) only engaging in an activity permitted under the Restricted Activity Directions (No. 14) in accordance with any requirements set out in those directions; and

-- (c) if leaving the premises where they ordinarily reside for work or higher education purposes, must only do so if in accordance with clause 6; and - (d) if leaving the premises where they ordinarily reside to travel to the Restricted Area, must not enter the Restricted Area other than for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services); - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 8 (work or education); - (iv) clause 10 (other specified reasons), of the Stay at Home Directions (Restricted Areas) (No. 3).
+- (c) if leaving the premises where they ordinarily reside for work or higher education purposes, must only do so if in accordance with clause 6; and - (d) if leaving the premises where they ordinarily reside to travel to the Restricted Area, must not enter the Restricted Area other than for one or more of the reasons specified in: - (i) clause 6 (necessary goods or services); - (ii) clause 7 (care or other compassionate reasons); - (iii) clause 8 (work or education); - (iv) clause 10 (other specified reasons), of, and provided they comply with the requirements set out in, the Stay at Home Directions (Restricted Areas) (No. 4).